menu

 Occupations and Workforce

-Texico is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Texico, you'll notice that it is more blue-collar than most other communities in America.
+40.00% of Texico’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Texico is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Texico who work in management occupations (13.56%), office and administrative support (12.64%), and farm management occupations (8.51%).

 In addition, many people in Texico have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.